Engagements are usually on a fixed fee basis, which provides certainty over the cost and is a cost effective way of obtaining necessary expertise.

 - a need exists to establish enhanced internal controls over financial reporting;

 - a desire for a higher level of quality control due to accounting for complex transactions or events;

 - separating the preparation of the financial statements from the audit is required to protect the auditor’s independence and objectivity; or

 - there is a need or desire to ensure best practices are adopted.

-Financial statement preparation includes documenting the financial reporting and accounting positions taken by the entity in determining: accounting policies, recognition and presentation issues, as necessary.
-The goal is that all documentation created is easily auditable, to ensure the audit cost is managed.
+Financial statement preparation includes documenting the financial reporting and accounting positions taken in determining: accounting policies, recognition and presentation issues, as necessary.

 - Adoption of new accounting standards:

 – Revenue from Contracts with Customers (IFRS 15);